ipni/specs/reader-privacy.md

 A curious actor could request the same `CID` and download the associated file to monitor the user’s behavior.
 This is obviously undesirable and has been for some time now a strong request from the community.

-The changes described in this specification introduce a IPNI Readres Privacy upgrade.
+The changes described in this specification introduce a IPNI Readers Privacy upgrade.
 It will prevent passive observers from tracking user's actions as described above.
 It will also be a first step towards fully private IPNI protocol that will eliminate indexers as centralised observers.